zenml-io/zenml-projects/zen-news-summarization/README.md

 report and posts it.
 - **The steps**: There is a concrete implementation for each step defined above.
-  - For the `collect` step, we have the `bbc_news_source` which (on default) collects the top stories off of the BBC news feed and prepares `Article` objects.
+  - For the `collect` step, we have the `bbc_news_source` which (on default) collects the top stories from the BBC news feed and prepares `Article` objects.
   - For the `summarize` step, we have implemented `bart_large_cnn_samsum` step.
 As the name suggests, it uses bart model to generate summaries.